-The mechanical street washing of high footfall areas in the City Centre was experimented with in 2012/13 as a Cost Plus 8% service to devise the most efficient and effective means of dealing with unsightly grease stains, bird mess and other hard to deal with elements such as chewing gum.
+Street washing of high footfall areas in the City Centre was experimented with in 2012/13 as a Cost Plus 8% service to devise the most efficient and effective means of dealing with unsightly grease stains, bird mess and other hard to deal with elements such as chewing gum.
+The activity proved successful and an annual cleansing programme has been developed where the weather conditions permit.